Hockey Gods

 McDonald turned pro with Rochester Americans of the American Hockey League / AHL for the 1956-57 season, helping them reach the 1957 Calder Cup finals.
 He scored 3 goals during their playoff run.

-McDonald scored 30 goals for Rochester the next season, and was called up to Montreal for two playoff games with the Canadiens when they won their third consecutive Stanley Cup in 1958.
+McDonald scored 30 goals for Rochester the next season, and was called up to Montreal for two playoff games with the Canadiens when they won their 3rd consecutive Stanley Cup in 1958.
+He made his NHL debut on April 13, 1958 vs Boston Bruins at Boston Garden in a 3-0 Canadiens win.

-The next year, he scored his 1st NHL goal on Ed Chadwick of the Toronto Maple Leafs on October 29, 1958 at Maple Leaf Gardens.
+The next year, he scored his 1st NHL goal on Ed Chadwick of the Toronto Maple Leafs at 19:03 of 1st period on October 29, 1958 at Maple Leaf Gardens in a 5-0 Canadiens win.
 He had 13 goals (23 assists) as a rookie working on a line with Ralph Backstrom and Don Marshall, helping the Canadiens win two more Stanley Cups in 1959 and 1960.
 Still, he was not popular with the Forum patrons who expected him to be as good as the man he replaced, Bert Olmstead.

-In June 1960, McDonald was acquired by the Chicago Black Hawks, scoring 17 goals during the 1960-61 season, and helped Chicago win its 1st Stanley Cup in 23 years, scoring the cup winning goal on April 16.
+In June 1960, McDonald was acquired by the Chicago Black Hawks, scoring 17 goals during the 1960-61 season, and helped Chicago win its first Stanley Cup in 23 years, scoring the cup winning goal on April 16 at Olympia Stadium.
 McDonald played on the original "Scooter Line" with Ken Wharram and Stan Mikita and notched two 20-goal seasons.

 McDonald was traded to Boston by Chicago with Reggie Fleming for Doug Mohns on June 8, 1964, and played the 1964-65 season with the Boston Bruins.